 Coastal Management Program (CMP)

 Managed by the Land Office, the CMP awards about $2.2 million annually in grants.
 Its goal is to ensure the long-term environmental and economic health of the Texas coast.
-CURRENTLY ACCEPTING APPLICATIONS Learn More
+Each year in April the application process for projects begins, closing in September of the same year.
+Learn More

 Beach Maintenance Reimbursement Fund (BMR)

-The Beach Maintenance Reimbursement Fund Program administered by the Land Office typically allocates $750,000 per year to help communities keep their beaches in good shape.
-That’s about $8.5 million over the last 10 years.
+The Beach Maintenance Reimbursement Fund Program administered by the Land Office allocates approximately $750,000 per year to help communities keep their beaches maintained.
+That's about $8.5 million over the last 10 years.
+Applications are distributed to eligible participants in early fall and are due within and are due within a specified amount of time, no less than 30 days.
+Contracts are renewable annually.
 Learn More